-Fixed penalty notices issued following reports of large gatherings at properties in Liverpool
+Fixed penalty notices issued following reports of large gatherings in Liverpool

 Main article content

 We have issued a number of fixed penalty notices following reports of large gatherings of people at properties across Liverpool.

 Last night, Saturday 14th November, at 6.10pm we were called to an internet rental property on Lace Street, Liverpool city centre, following reports that a party was being held and a large number of people had gathered.
 Twenty seven people inside the property were issued with fixed penalty notices.